TheresaLui/SelfHelpContent_v2/articles/microsoft.azurestack/azurestack-security-preparing-certificates.md

 	ownershipId="StorageMediaEdge_AzureStack_Hub"
 />

-# Obtaining and validating certificates for Azure Stack Hub infrastructure
+# Azure Stack Hub preparing certificates

 Azure Stack Hub uses certificates for both external and internal secrets.
-The operator provides the external certificates used during both initial deployment of Azure Stack Hub, and regular [secret rotation](https://docs.microsoft.com/azure-stack/operator/azure-stack-rotate-secrets).
+The operator provides external certificates used during both initial deployment of Azure Stack Hub, and regular [secret rotation](https://docs.microsoft.com/azure-stack/operator/azure-stack-rotate-secrets).

  **This guidance pertains to certificates used for external secrets only**, as internal secret management does not require operator intervention.